 Introduction

-The elevation of liver enzymes is usually associated with liver injury, and both elevated aspartate aminotransferase (AST) and alanine aminotransferase (ALT) are observed in most situations.
+The elevation of liver enzymes is usually associated with liver injury, and both elevated aspartate aminotransferase (AST) and alanine aminotransferase are observed in most situations.
 However, the isolated elevation of AST with an unexplained cause can be found in some rare instances.
 At such cases time, the presence of macro-AST should be the one of suspected diagnoses.
 Macro-AST is a high molecular mass complex formed by AST with immunoglobulin or other plasma components[1].
-Macro-AST, as a benign etiology of isolated AST elevation, is often ignored in clinical practice, leading to costly, unnecessary, or even invasive tests before diagnosis.
-Macro-AST can be detected by gel filtration chromatography, ultracentrifugation and precipitation with PEG or simply storage at 4°C[2].
+As a benign etiology of isolated AST elevation, it is often ignored in clinical practice, leading to costly, unnecessary, or even invasive tests before diagnosis.
+Macro-AST can be detected by gel filtration chromatography, ultracentrifugation and precipitation with polyethylene glycol (PEG) or simply storage at 4°C[2].
 Here, we report a woman in China with persistent isolated elevated AST due to the presence of macro-AST.

 CASE PRESENTATION